RevelationSpace/Spacesucker/README.md

 Spacesucker
 ===========

-Fresh air controller (code not functional yet).
+Fresh air controller.

 Reads out two out of three states of a CO2 measuring device.
 The states are: "high, but acceptable" and "just too high".
 It also checks the spacestate, "open" or "closed".
-When closed the fan is shut down for 55 minutes every hour.
+When closed the fan is shut down for about 55 minutes every hour.
 There is a manual override function and a serial 9600 baud interface for external control and parametrisation.

 The output is a low frequency PWM signal.
 At 0% the fan should stay off (without drawing current) and at 100% the fan